strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/toolsAndPlatforms.md

 ## LimaCharlie Hands-On
 [LimaCharlie](/courseFiles/tools/LimaCharlie.md) is a cloud-native EDR and infrastructure-as-a-service platform.
 It collects detailed telemetry from endpoints and allows for custom detection and response rules

+After setting it up, you can try the [LimaCharlie Lab](/courseFiles/Lab_02-toolsAndPlatforms/limaCharlieLab.md)

 ## Elastic SIEM Hands-On
 [Elastic SIEM](/courseFiles/tools/Elastic.md), part of the Elastic Stack (Elasticsearch, Logstash, Kibana), provides a flexible and powerful SIEM solution for log ingestion, search, visualization, and detection

+After setting it up, you can try the [Elastic Lab](/courseFiles/Lab_02-toolsAndPlatforms/elasticLab.md)

 ## Viewing Alerts & Logs
 SOC analysts must interpret alerts in context and verify their validity